brandur/sorg/content/drafts/api-paradigms.md

 quite large because they return everything instead of just what you need, and in many cases they don't map well to the kind of information that clients actually want, forcing expensive `N + 1` query situations.
-This is especially problematic for clients on more limited networks like mobile, where both bandwidth and bad latency conspire to make REST an expensive proposition.
+This is especially bad for clients on more limited networks like mobile, where both bandwidth and bad latency conspire to make REST an expensive proposition.

 ## What's Next (#whats-next)